 Preventing file sharing

-We recommend making a note within your item description or store description regarding your download limits.
-We also notify your buyer of their download limits post-purchase on the download page:
+We recommend making a note in your product description or store description about your download limits.
+We also notify your buyer of their download limits post-purchase on the download page.

-If you have your own website and embed your items there, consider adding a note which includes your download limits, so buyers know how long they have to download the product.
+If you have your own website and embed your items there, consider adding a note about your download limits.
+This lets buyers know how long they have to download the product.

-Even if your buyer downloads the file only once, it's then available for duplication and sharing much like any other file on a buyer's computer without having to download another copy.
-Restricting download attempts and expiry date with our feature doesn't stop someone from duplicating the file once they download it successfully.
+Another note, even if your buyer downloads the file only once, it's available for duplication and sharing.
+Our security features don't stop someone from duplicating the file once they download it successfully.